CyVerse-learning-materials/2021-neon-aop-workshop/index.rst

 The goals of the workshop are to allow you as new data scientists to leave with an understanding of the NEON Data API and working with NEON AOP data and to introduce CyVerse as a platform for conducting data intensive scientific research.

 You will have opportunities to work in your preferred Integrated Development Environment (IDE) in the public research cyberinfrastructure.
-CyVerse enables us to work with large and very large analyses.
+CyVerse enables you to work with large and very large analyses.
 You will be able to work with NEON AOP data across many sites and many years worth of data without ever having to "download" anything over your local internet service provider.

 ..